 Intervals of Significance

 Control condition.
-In the control condition, we found significant positive main effects of active participation, attitude toward popular products, store familiarity and negative main effects of artsy wall clocks.
+In the control condition, we found significant positive main effects of active participation, attitude toward popular products, store familiarity and negative main effects of artsy wall clocks on product attitude.
 There was no significant interaction effect between FOMO and degree of active participation on Instagram (Table 4).
 According to Johnson-Neyman Technique findings (Figure 2), the slope for Instagram engagement was never significant (p < 0.05) for standardized values of FOMO.
 That is, for participants who were not exposed to Instagram advertising there was no significant effect of FOMO on attitudes irrespective of participants’ degree of active participation on Instagram.

 Instagram advertising condition.
 Findings in the Instagram advertising condition differed from findings in the control condition.
-We found significant positive main effects for active Instagram participation, attitude toward popular products, and store familiarity and negative main effects of artsy wall clocks, similar to the control condition.
+Similar to the control condition, we found significant positive main effects for active Instagram participation, attitude toward popular products, and store familiarity and negative main effects of artsy wall clocks on product attitude.
 However, results indicated a positive main effect of basil house plants and a statistically significant interaction effect between FOMO and degree of active participation (Table 4).
-That is, participants highly active Instagram users expressed the most favorable attitudes toward the product as participants reported higher levels of trait-FOMO.
-In contrast, participants highly passive Instagram users expressed the least favorable attitudes toward the product as their reported level of trait-FOMO increased.
-This was also reflected by findings of Johnson-Neyman Technique, which indicated that the slope for trait-FOMO was significant (p < 0.05) only for standardized values of degree of active participation between [0.32, 2.16], and thus higher levels of trait-FOMO (Figure 2).
+That is, highly active Instagram users expressed the most favorable attitudes toward the product as they reported higher levels of trait-FOMO.
+In contrast, as their reported level of trait-FOMO increased passive Instagram users expressed the least favorable attitudes toward the product.
+This finding was also reflected by findings of Johnson-Neyman Technique, which indicated that the slope for trait-FOMO was significant (p < 0.05) only for standardized values of degree of active participation between [0.32, 2.16], and thus higher levels of trait-FOMO (Figure 2).

 Discussion

 In summary, this study provides findings that are important for consumer research and theory and for advertising and marketing practice.
 First, we provide additional evidence that prior exposure on social media results in differences in product evaluations; we thereby replicate early findings in mere exposure literature.
-Second, we extend research in Fear of Missing Out literature by providing support for the notion that FOMO and the degree of participation within Instagram interact to influence differences in product evaluations.
+Second, we extend research in Fear of Missing Out literature by providing support for the notion that FOMO and the degree of Instagram participation interact to differently influence product evaluations.
 We further elaborate on these findings in the next section.

 Advertisement on Social Media

 First, we found that consumers who were exposed to social media content prior to evaluating products in online shops evaluated these products more favorably than consumers who were not exposed.
 Thus, our findings confirm prior studies, which indicated that social media advertising might act as a priming mechanism and affect brand choice (Humphrey, 2017).
-The mere exposure effect found in our study is also in line with literature of information processing, which states that consumers who are more often exposed to products have an easier and more positive information processing experience; so-called processing fluency.
+The mere exposure effect found in our study is also in line with information processing literature which states that consumers who are more often exposed to products have an easier and more positive information processing experience; so-called processing fluency.
 This ultimately leads to more positive product evaluations (Shulman & Bullock, 2019; Zajonc, 1968).